 Leptospira organisms are spiral-shaped bacteria called spirochetes.
 There are several species of leptospires, but the ones that cause disease have been grouped into one particular species called Leptospira interrogans sensu lato.
 From here, Leptospira interrogates sensu lato has been sub-classified into smaller related groups called serovars.
 Over 250 serovars have been named and at least 10 are important for pets.
 Vaccine for dogs, however, exists against only four serovars.
 Different serovars produce different types of disease and are in different geographical areas.

 Canicola - This serovar is the most common in Mexico.
 It produces primarily kidney disease.
-With a constant influx of dogs across the border, this is a serovar to watch for in particular.
+With a constant influx of dogs across the border, watch out for this serovar in states near the Mexican border.

-Pomona - This serovar has an association with livestock and tends to produce severe disease in both the kidney and liver.
+Pomona - This serovar is associated with livestock and tends to produce severe disease in both the kidney and liver.

-Grippotyphosa - In a survey of over healthy 1200 dogs in Michigan, 24% of dogs tested as exposed to Leptospira and the Grippotyphosa serovar was the most common.
+Grippotyphosa - In a survey of over 1,200 healthy dogs in Michigan, 24% of them tested as exposed to Leptospira and the Grippotyphosa serovar was the most common.

 A particularly devastating situation occurs if the organism gets into the lungs where the leptospire toxins produce what is termed “Leptospira Pulmonary Hemorrhage Syndrome."
 The lung bleeding that results is associated with a 70% mortality rate and bodes especially poorly.